 - Wash your fresh ginger root, then peel it using the edge of a spoon and slice it thinly.
 Place the ginger root, elderflower blossoms, and water in a small saucepan.

 - For a mild tea, boil for at least 10 minutes.
-For a stronger tea, use more ginger root and let boil for 20 minutes.
+For a stronger tea, use more ginger root and let it boil for 20 minutes.

 - Remove it from the heat and strain the ginger and elderflowers.
-Let cool for 5 minutes, then add the raw honey and enjoy!
+Let it cool for 5 minutes, then add the raw honey and enjoy!